Trying to figure out what to put in the lunch boxes that won't come home uneaten?

 Try cutting vegetables into fun shapes.
 For example, carrots or cucumbers cut into heart shapes really appeal to younger kids.
-Or try putting small vegetable or fruit pieces on a skewer.
+Or try putting small vegetable or fruit pieces that are easy to pick up.
 Cutting bread or cheese into fun shapes can help too for little ones.

 6. Just add vegetables

 Adding vegetables to muffins, fish cakes, pikelets or frittatas helps ensure your child is getting their 5+ A Day.
 If you’re making these for dinner, make some extras and then you have them ready for the next day’s lunch box.